jiecchen/StreamLib/README.md

     def merge(self, sketch):
 		""" merge self & sketch if mergable """
 ~~~
-Take F2 Sketch (which give the estimation of second frequency moment of a data stream)
+Take F2 Sketch (which gives the estimation of second frequency moment of a data stream)
 as an example: